 Great For: Stretching the whole body.

-Beginner Tip: As your flexibility increases, you may be able to reach past the shin and touch your foot.
+Beginner Tip: As you incorporate this active pose into your regular practice, you’ll gain a great deal of flexibility.
+You may be able to reach past the shin and touch your foot or yoga mat.
 As you do this, point the support foot in the direction of the stretch for better support and to increase your stretch.

 Beginner Tip: Bend one knee at a time, pushing the opposite heel toward the ground.
 Switch back and forth a few times.
 To come out of the pose, walk your feet toward your hands and your hands toward your feet.